devit-tel/koa-session-getter/README.md

 # koa-session-getter
-koa's middleware that parser user infomation to ctx by http (GET), using JWT
+koa's middleware that get user infomation using JWT by http (GET), and parse to ctx.

 ### Install